trinhgiahan238/nguyenhuwnq0311/README.md

 ## Featured Projects 🌟
 - [Project 1](https://github.com/nguyenhuwnq0311/leehairsalon_q1): Hair salon website
 - [Project 2](https://github.com/nguyenhuwnq0311/project2): Applying Java language to warehouse management
-- [Project 3](Now): Currently, I am working as a cybersecurity supervisor for projects related to the state and economic sectors such as: Department of Information and Communications of Ca Mau Province, Ben Tre Provincial Party Committee, CP Group, PNJ, Securities Rong Viet, GSEC

 ## Specialized project on network security monitoring 📌
 - Supervising network security for the police and government such as Gtel authentication center, Department of Information and Communications of Ca Mau province... and more!